 You’re ready to go!

-Offer your toddler between six and eight drinks from a beaker or cup each day.
+Offer your toddler between six and eight drinks from a free-flowing beaker or cup each day.
 Milk and water are the best drinks for your toddler.

 Squashes, flavoured milk, ‘fruit’ or ‘juice’ drinks and fizzy drinks aren’t suitable for children.
 They contain lots of sugar and can cause tooth decay, even when they’re diluted.
 In older babies and toddlers, they can lead to poor appetite, poor weight gain and sometimes diarrhoea.
 Fizzy drinks are acidic so can damage tooth enamel.
 The ‘diet’ or reduced-sugar versions aren’t suitable either.